quianalytics/WarRoom-Frontend/PLAN.md

 - Setup includes a Trade popups toggle persisted in `LocalStore`; when disabled, offers skip modal popups but still appear in the Trade Center.
 - Trade popups toggle is also exposed mid-draft in the Trade Center settings.
+- Draft save is opt-in at exit; users choose Save & Exit or Exit Without Saving.
 - Badge earned toasts are styled to match the WarRoom theme.
 - Recap share/save applies a branded frame (title, watermark, badge stats) before exporting or saving the screenshot.